bonaparta13/e-invoice-generator/README.md

 # E-invoice Generator

-the package generates Qr code compitable with Electronice invoice in KSA
+the package generates Qr code compitable with Electronic Invoice in KSA

 ## Installation